 Tip #6: Consider all time zones if the attendees are in various locations

 Make sure to specify the time zone you’re proposing and include its equivalent in their respective time zones (e.g. September 12, Wednesday 9 am Pacific Standard Time/11 am Central Time/12 pm Eastern.)
-Being particular about time zones will definitely lessen the chances of being misunderstood.
+Avoid misunderstandings by being particular about time zones.

 Tip #7: Make sure to get a sign-off from ALL attendees of the meeting before finalizing a date and time

 Document all correspondence to make sure you didn’t miss out on anyone’s approval/disapproval of the set time and date.
+Additionally, you can use Calendar’s meeting scheduler tool to poll the group to find the best time.
 Be diligent about follow-ups, if need be.

 Tip #8: When creating an agenda, make sure to make it as detailed as possible

 Give attendees ample time to read through it thoroughly by sending them the agenda at least 3 days before the meeting date.
 But before sending the agenda, make sure to come up with one that will cover all the objectives/goals of the meeting.

 How to create an effective and organized agenda

 Generating a meeting’s agenda is a task that’s easier said than done — it requires a lot of mulling over so you don’t miss out on any important detail.